 Affordable Rent.
-Monthly housing expenses, including a reasonable allowance for utilities, for rental target units reserved for very low or low-income households, as defined by the-california Department of Housing and Community Development.
-Income levels shall be based on Average Median Income (AMI) and not exceeding the following calculations:
+Monthly housing expenses, including a reasonable allowance for utilities, for rental target units reserved for very low or low-income households, as defined by the California Department of Housing and Community Development.
+Income levels shall be based on Average Median Income (AMI) and not exceed the following calculations:

-- Extremely low income: 0-30% of AMI - Very low income: 30% to 50% of AMI - Lower income: 50% to 80% of AMI; the term may also be used to mean 0% to 80% of AMI - Moderate income: 80% to 120% of AMI - 1.
-Very Low-Income.
-50 percent of the area median income for the County, adjusted for household size, multiplied by 30 percent and divided by 12. - 2.
-Low-Income.
-60 percent of the area median income for the County, adjusted for household size, multiplied by 30 percent and divided by 12. - † Dwelling Group (Land Use).
+- Extremely low income: 0-30% of AMI

+- Very low income: 30% to 50% of AMI

+- Lower income: 50% to 80% of AMI; the term may also be used to mean 0% to 80% of AMI

+- Moderate income: 80% to 120% of AMI

+† Dwelling Group (Land Use).
 A group of two (2) or three (3) single-family homes, including Tiny Homes (Permanent), occupying a parcel of land in one (1) ownership and having a yard or court and parking in common.
-Does not include multifamily, triplexes, or motels. - † Rooming and/or Boarding Houses (Land Use).
+Does not include multifamily, triplexes, or motels.

+† Rooming and/or Boarding Houses (Land Use).
 A residence or dwelling structure, or part thereof wherein three (3) or more rooms, with or without individual or group cooking/dining facilities, are rented to individuals under separate rental agreements or leases, either written or oral, whether or not an owner, agent, or rental manager is in residence.
 This definition also applies wherein there is only one (1) rental agreement or lease and three (3) or more individuals sign the same agreement or subleases and rent is paid separately by each of the individuals.
-Does not include the rental of a single-family dwelling, or the rental of one (1) or two (2) rooms within a single-family dwelling ("Single-family dwelling") - † Single-Family Dwellings (Land Use).
+Does not include the rental of a single-family dwelling.

+† Single-Family Dwellings (Land Use).
 A freestanding residential building designed for and/or occupied exclusively by one (1) living unit that includes one (1) kitchen and permanent provisions for living, sleeping, eating, sanitation, and parking.
-Also includes factory-built, modular housing units constructed in compliance with the Uniform Building Code (UBC) Title 25 of the California Code of Regulations and mobilehomes/manufactured housing on permanent foundations.
+Also includes factory-built, modular housing units constructed in compliance with Title 25 of the California

+Code of Regulations and mobilehomes/manufactured housing on permanent foundations.
 May also include living quarters without kitchen facilities for domestic employees (maid, etc.).

-Does not include "Rooming and/or boarding houses." - Social Services Facilities (Land Use).
+† Social Services Facilities (Land Use).
 Establishments providing assistance and aid to those persons requiring counseling and/or treatment for psychological problems, addictions, learning disabilities, and physical disabilities or to those persons in need of food and/or shelter.

-- 1. Drug Abuse, Alcohol Recovery/Treatment Facilities (Land Use).
+1. Drug Abuse, Alcohol Recovery/Treatment Facilities (Land Use).
 Establishments that provide assistance, counseling, and/or medical treatment for those persons dependent upon alcohol or drugs.
-Does not include one-on-one counseling and weight loss and smoking clinics and facilities ("Offices"); drug treatment facilities ("Medical Services-Medical-Related Facilities"). - 2.
-Emergency Shelters (Land Use).
-Housing with minimal support services that provides short-term, temporary housing to individuals or families for homeless persons that is limited to occupancy of six (6) months or less by a homeless person.
+Does not include one-on-one counseling and weight loss and smoking clinics and facilities ("Offices"); drug treatment facilities ("Medical Services-Medical-Related Facilities").

+2. Emergency Shelters (Land Use).
+Housing with minimal support services that provides short-term, temporary housing to individuals or families for occupancy of six (6) months or less by a homeless person.
 No individual or household may be denied emergency shelter because of an inability to pay.
 This definition includes emergency shelters required to respond to a state and locally designated emergency, such as shelters provided by the American Red Cross or the federal or state government.
 Related.
-Services that may be provided in conjunction with a temporary residential shelter include health care, mental health services, counseling, case management, permanent housing assistance programs, job training, day centers for single adults, meal service facilities, child day care, and day centers for families. - 3.
-Feeding Centers (Land Use).
+Services that may be provided in conjunction with a temporary residential shelter include health care, mental health services, counseling, case management, permanent housing assistance programs, job training, day centers for single adults, meal service facilities, child day care, and day centers for families.

+3. Feeding Centers (Land Use).
 Any place where food is served or dispensed and the operation is conducted as a nonprofit, charitable operation, including mission feeding centers, soup kitchens, church organization food outlets, and charitable rehabilitation centers.